The Society of Folk Dance Historians (SFDH)

 Information: A region.

-As a historical region, however, Macedonia constitutes approximately the northwestern third of the larger geographical region of "Macedonia," which comprises the neighbouring northern province of Greece, a small portion of southwestern Bulgaria (Pirin), a small portion of southern Kosovo, and a small portion of southeastern Albania.
+As a historical region, however, Macedonia constitutes approximately the northwestern third of the larger geographical region of "Macedonia," which comprises the neighboring northern province of Greece, a small portion of southwestern Bulgaria (Pirin), a small portion of southern Kosovo, and a small portion of southeastern Albania.
 Rather than engage in interminable arguments about names, we will use "Macedonia" to mean all three, modifying the term when necessary.

 This page © 2018 by Ron Houston.